keithalewis/math/vs.md

 by cartoon introductions to vector spaces floating around the internet these days.
 -->

-This note starts from tuples of $n$ numbers and develops facts about vector spaces that are useful in practice.
+This note starts from tuples of $n$ real numbers and develops facts about vector spaces that are useful in practice.
 We unabashedly use mathematical proofs but keep the pesky details to a minimum.
 The exercises will teach you all the math you need to